LGBTQ rights in the Netherlands: Discrimination protections

 A proposal to add disability and sexual orientation as prohibited grounds for discrimination to Article 1 of the Constitution of the Netherlands was approved in the House of Representatives on 30 June 2020 (124 to 26) and in the Senate on 9 February 2021 (58 to 15).
 The measure required approval by the House and Senate by a two-thirds majority following the March 2021 election.
 On 15 March 2022, the House of Representatives passed the same proposal a second time by a vote of 123 to 25 with 2 members not present.
 It moved to the Senate for its second vote.
 On 17 January 2023, the bill was approved by the vast majority of the Senate (56–15) and awaited royal assent.
 Since February 2023, both sexual orientation and disability were formally added to the Netherlands Constitution.

 A 2018 survey by Statistics Netherlands showed that 11.4% of LGBTQ youth were confronted with online bullying and harassment.
 This was more than twice as often as heterosexual young people.
 A survey by the knowledge institute Movisie showed that there were an estimated 900 to 2000 homeless LGBTQ youth in the Netherlands in 2020.
-LGBTQ young people were three times as likely to be homeless that young heterosexual people.
-Movisie said that "LGBTI youth are often rejected at home and have difficulties accepting themselves".
+LGBTQ young people were three times as likely to be homeless than young heterosexual people.
+Movisie said that "LGBTQ youth are often rejected at home and have difficulties accepting themselves".